 Is It Worth Paying for a Domain Name?

 Yes, paying for a domain allows you to secure its ownership and increase your branding identity.
 Avoid getting a free domain as the provider might abuse confidential data or send malware to your site.
 If you want to save money, you can always buy cheap domains with global domain extensions.

 Do I Need to Buy a Domain Name to Have a Website?

 You don’t need to necessarily have a domain name to buy a website.
 However, having a domain name provides more authority and credibility for your site, content, and online presence.

 Why Are Domain Prices Different?

-Domain name costs vary based on the extensions.
-A couple of factors that determine its pricing include the registrar through which you purchase the domain as well as the domain’s availability and popularity.
+Domain costs vary based on the extensions.
+Factors that determine a domain’s price include the registrar through which you purchase the domain as well as the domain’s availability and popularity.
 Some people even charge premium domains for more than $1,000/year due to their high market value.